mieubrisse/personal-writing/decisionmaking-systems/post.md

 The Four Horsemen
 -----------------
-Like all of us, you are a dumb monkey with a bunch of evolved behaviours.
+You, like all of us, are a dumb monkey with a bunch of evolved behaviours.

 These behaviours were helpful in the ancient environment.
 They're harmful today because they create false urgency and [negative leverage][negative-leverage].